redtrib3/Brutal-FX/README.md

 ### !Note : This Program is not maintained anymore .
 [01-12-2020]

-A brute-force Tool for brute forcing social media accounts such as Facebook , gmail,Hotmail, Twitter ...
+A brute-force Tool for brute forcing social media accounts such as Facebook, gmail, Hotmail, Twitter ...
 And more coming soon.
-Note: This tool is only for educational purpose and not to be used illegally against anyone and i shall not be held responsible for your misuse of power.
+Note: This tool is only for educational purpose and not to be used illegally against anyone and i shall not be held responsible for your misuse.
+Please use it against any application only if you've permission to do so.

 "GUys Do not learn to Hack , hack to learn"
                               -Anonymous